kevinswiber/marked-data/marked-yaml/README.md

 For now, applications should be aware that:
 - Flow-style mapping spans may not precisely point to the opening brace
 - Mappings in sequences may have position information that points to sequence markers rather than the mapping start

+## Implementation Plan

+We have developed a detailed, phased implementation plan to address the position tracking limitations:

+1. **Phase 1 (Short-term)**: Access flow mapping positions by enhancing yaml-rust2
+2. **Phase 2 (Medium-term)**: Improve block-style mapping position tracking
+3. **Phase 3 (Long-term)**: Enhance sequence position information
+4. **Phase 4 (Future)**: Upstream changes and finalize

+See the [Implementation Roadmap](TODO.md#implementation-roadmap) for more details on each phase and specific tasks to be completed.